somasis/musl-wiki/mathematical-library.md

-converted floating-point value can be the nearest or any neighbor of the nearest representible number, but the recommended practice is correct rounding according to nearest rounding mode), however hexfloats can represent all values of a type exactly and unambigously, so the convention is to prefer hexfloat representation in the math code internally especially when it makes the intention clearer (eg 0x1p52 instead of 4503599627370496.0).
+converted floating-point value can be the nearest or any neighbor of the nearest representible number, but the recommended practice is correct rounding according to nearest rounding mode), however hexfloats can represent all values of a type exactly and unambiguously, so the convention is to prefer hexfloat representation in the math code internally especially when it makes the intention clearer (eg 0x1p52 instead of 4503599627370496.0).
 (In public header files they must not be used as they are not C++ or C89 compatible).